kanishkegb/kanishkegb.github.io/_posts/2021-08-14-trajectory.md

 This example shows a jerk-limited trajectory for an object that reaches a constant velocity of 11.25 m/s.
 Note that the second waypoint is a velocity waypoint that does not include position requirements.

-**NOTE:** I understand Matlab `waypointTrajectory` may not behave this way.
-I used simple Newton's equations to create a simple Python-based waypoint generation library.
-As I do not have a working Matlab license, I am following the output of my Python library to explain the example.

 <figure>
     <img src="/assets/images/posts/jerk-limited/jerk_limited.png" alt="Jerk-limited trajectory">